Cosmian/mse-cli/documentation/docs/microservice_encryption/getting_started.md

 ## Deploy your first hello-world

-Let's use a ready-to-use code provided.
+Let's start with a ready-to-use code.

 === "Linux"